thongtranba/personalProject-CMK3/test/README.md

 - Show products by category
 - Pagination for category page
 - Sorting by product brand, price, name for category page
-- Customer register and login/logout
+- User register and login/logout
+- Update user's information
 - Show the seleacted product detail
 - Search products
 - Add to cart